 Any job with a strong basis in Science will be open to those who study sciences; Nutritionist, Mechanic, Teacher, Nurse, Hairdresser, Technician etc.

 Studying Combined Science is an excellent grounding for any science A-level.
-The skills acquired in GCSE science will also be beneficial in any A-level a student may wish to take.
+The skills acquired in GCSE science will also be beneficial in any A-level a pupil may wish to take.
 Beyond A-level, studying science can lead to careers in Medicine, Veterinary science, Physiotherapy, Sports Science, Pharmaceutical Science.

 Assessment & Key Performance Indicators